 Check that battery

 Daylight hours are getting shorter as autumn arrives.
-The clocks go back in October and more driving in dusk and dark beckons you.
+The clocks go back at the end of October and more driving in dusk and dark beckons you.

-The reduced visibility on the roads can create unfamiliar driving conditions even on familiar roads.
-You need to use extra caution and be aware of other road users like cyclists, motorcyclists and pedestrians who are less visible.
+The reduced visibility on the roads can create unfamiliar driving conditions even on familiar routes.

 Watch out for frost

-Low night-time temperatures bring frost on your windscreen as well as the roads.
-Always clear your windscreen before driving.
+Low night-time temperatures bring frost on your windscreen, clear your windshield before driving.

-A common mistake drivers make during foggy conditions is using their full beam lights instead of staying with dipped lights.
-This only makes visibility worse because your full beam lights will bounce off the fog and create glare.
+A common mistake drivers make during foggy conditions is using their full beam lights instead of staying with dipped lights making visibility worse because the full beam lights will bounce off the fog and create glare.